sailfishos-patches/patchmanager/doc/example_legacy_patch.json.md

     {
         "name": "Example Patch Name",
-        "description": "This is a long description of what the patch does.\nIt will be displayed on the patch page.", "category": "email",
+        "description": "This is a long description of what this Patch does.\nIt will be displayed on the Patch page.", "category": "email",
         "infos": {
             "maintainer": "username"